 See question 1.1 above.
 There is no definition of domicile or habitual residence in the Income Tax Act Cap.
-134, though "resident in Singapore" is defined in section 2 (see question 1.4 below).
+134, though "resident in Singapore" is defined in section 2 of the Act (see question 1.4 below).

 1.3 To what extent is residence relevant in determining liability to taxation in your jurisdiction?